Potential and limitations of quantum extreme learning machines: Description of the general QELM approach

 where $A^+$ denotes the \textit{pseudo-inverse} of $A$.
 A simple characterisation of $\kappa(A)$ is that it provides the worst-case scenario estimate of relative error amplification: if $\Delta\bs y$ is the error associated with $\bs y$, the relative error on $\bs x$ is bounded by

-If instead of the simple linear system $\bs y=A\bs x$ the goal is to solve a matrix equation $AB=C$ for $B$, the same considerations apply, as these correspond to a set of ``standard'' linear systems $A\bs B^k=\bs C^k$ with $\bs B^k$ the $k$-th column of the matrix $B$.
-The linear problem faced by QELMs is closely related, if a bit different.
-While~\cref{eq:linear_system_defining_W} is precisely the type of linear system whose numerical stability is directly estimated via the condition number, in this case $\kappa(\langle\bstildemu,\bs\rho^{\rm tr}\rangle)$, the overarching goal of QELMs is not accurately estimating $W$, but rather finding any $W$ that results in accurately estimating the target expectation values on the test dataset.
+\Cref{eq:linear_system_defining_W} is precisely the type of linear system whose numerical stability is estimated via the condition number, in this case $\kappa(\langle\bstildemu,\bs\rho^{\rm tr}\rangle)$, the overarching goal of QELMs is not accurately estimating $W$, but rather finding any $W$ that results in accurately estimating the target expectation values on the test dataset.
 In other words, we only care about inaccuracies in the estimation of $W$ in so far as they are reflected in inaccuracies in the MSE $\|\langle\bs\calO,\rho\rangle - W\langle\bstildemu,\rho\rangle\|_2$.
 That means the errors we are interested in are those coming from the expression